EOX-A/LPvis/README.md

 LPvis expects LPIS (Land-Parcel Identification System) data and administrative boundaries as vector tiles in `.pbf` (Protobuf) format.
 They must be served as tile directories using a `ZXY`-scheme.

 For the timestack mode to work, you need a geospatial database that you can query by feature ID and that returns an NDVI timestack.
-(Currently we have implemented a MongoDB instance and are querying timestacks from the Sentinel Hub [Feature Info Service](https://www.sentinel-hub.com/develop/documentation/api/fis-request) (FIS).)
+(Currently we have implemented a PostGIS instance and are querying timestacks from the Sentinel Hub [Feature Info Service](https://www.sentinel-hub.com/develop/documentation/api/fis-request) (FIS).)

 ### Example using Austrian LPIS/IACS data